splunk/public-o11y-docs/get-started/service-description.rst

 Ingest API endpoints
 -------------------------------------------------------------

 You can use the REST API to send telemetry directly to Splunk Observability Cloud.
-This might be useful when you can't use the Splunk Distribution of OpenTelemetry Collector or when you've specific networking or security requirements.
+This might be useful when you can't use the Splunk Distribution of OpenTelemetry Collector or when you have specific networking or security requirements.
 See :ref:`rest-api-ingest` for more information.
 If your organization has stringent networking security policies that apply to sending data to third parties, see :ref:`allow-services`.

 Data retention